Quansight-Labs/quansight-labs-site/posts/2021/07/moving-scipy-to-meson.md

 This helps quickly pinpointing mistakes in your `meson.build` files.
-In addition, debugging potential issues in Meson itself, the generated `ninja.build` file is fairly readable too - its syntax is simple enough that for example missing dependencies can be found (e.g., `scipy.cluster` extensions depend on `scipy.linalg.cython_linalg`, and that dependency must be declared correctly).
+In addition, debugging potential issues in Meson itself, the generated `ninja.build` file is fairly readable too - its syntax is simple enough that missing dependencies can be found easily (e.g., `scipy.cluster` extensions depend on `scipy.linalg.cython_linalg`, and that dependency must be declared correctly).

 ### Other benefits